purestorage/helm-charts/pure-csi-plugin/README.md

 It is possible to make CSI Node Plugin and CSI Controller Plugin to run on specific nodes using `nodeSelector`, `toleration` and `affinity`.
 You can set these config separately for Node Plugin and Controller Plugin using `mounter.nodeSelector` and `provisioner.nodeSelector` respectively.
-Our old flexVolume chart `pure-k8s-plugin`'s  `values.yaml` is compatible with our `pure-csi-plugin` chart and can be used with our CSI driver with no changes.

 ## Install the plugin in a separate namespace(i.e. project)
 For security reason, it's strongly recommended to install the plugin in a separate namespace/project.
 Make sure the namespace is existing, otherwise create it before installing the plugin.